What is Occupational Therapy?

 • motor delays

-One of the diagnoses I mentioned was Autism Spectrum Disorder.
+One of the diagnoses mentioned above is autism spectrum disorder.
 Did you know April is also Autism Spectrum Disorder awareness month?

 Take time this month to teach your child about awareness and acceptance of others who are differently abled.